aimacode/aima-java/aima-core/README.md

 ## Using the Code

-For examples of how to use the various algorithms and supporting classes, look at the test cases in the parallel directory structure under src/test.
+For examples of how to use the various algorithms and supporting classes, look at the test cases in the parallel directory structure under src/test or in the demo package of the aima-gui sub-project.
+General comments on architecture and design can be found [here](https://github.com/aimacode/aima-java/wiki/AIMA3e-Architecture-and-Design).

+### Notes on the Agent Framework
+For comments on the design of the agent framework see [Wiki1](https://github.com/aimacode/aima-java/wiki/AIMA3e-Agent-Framework).

 ### Notes on Search